razor-x/config-curator/README.md

 ```

 Add a [script][npm scripts] to your `package.json` with `"curator": "curator"`
-so you man run this with `npm run curator`.
+so you may run this with `npm run curator`.

 [npm]: https://www.npmjs.com/
 [npm scripts]: https://docs.npmjs.com/misc/scripts